Term 4 Week 6 2024 Newsletter

 I have been working with Lowes about the cost of our uniform.
 I appreciate the initial cost for some items can be costly, but looking at the cost with big picture thinking, the price is quite reasonable.
 This is due to:

-The quality of the fabric, especially the polos, is such that they have a much longer life than cheaper uniform options.
-They look, wash, and wear better for longer, when compared with cheaper alternatives, where just do not have a comparative life / wear cycle, and hence more purchases would need to be made.
+- The quality of the fabric, especially the polos, is such that they have a much longer life than cheaper uniform options.
+They look, wash, and wear better for longer, when compared with cheaper alternatives that do not have a comparative life / wear cycle, and hence more purchases would need to be made.

 Please feel welcome to contact me if you have any questions about uniform.